Asymptotics for non-degenerate multivariate $U$-statistics with estimated nuisance parameters under the null and local alternative hypotheses: Assumptions

 Assumption~\ref{ass:2} implies that $\!\sqrt{n} \, \bb{U}_n(\bb{\theta}_0)$ is asymptotically normal.
 The non-degeneracy of the kernel is a standard assumption, which was also used by \citet{MR653521}.
-The degenerate case is more difficult and is left for future research.
+The degenerate case is more difficult and left for future research.

 Assumption~\ref{ass:3} is there for multiple reasons.
-Conditions (b) and (c) insure that dominated convergence arguments hold; they are used to interchange partial derivatives and integral in the proof of Theorem~\ref{thm:1} to find an asymptotic expression for the first order derivative term in the stochastic Taylor expansion of $\bb{U}_n(\hat{\bb{\theta}}_n)$ around $\bb{U}_n(\bb{\theta}_0)$.
-Condition (b) is also used, together with (a), to control the error term in the same expansion by an adaptation of a well-known uniform law of large number due to Lucien Le Cam, the proof of which relies on dominated convergence and the continuity of $\bb{\theta}\mapsto \EE\{\partial_{\theta_j} h_i(\bb{X}_1, \ldots, \bb{X}_{\nu}, \bb{\theta})\}$.
+Conditions (b) and (c) ensure that dominated convergence arguments hold; they are used to interchange partial derivatives and integral in the proof of Theorem~\ref{thm:1} to find an asymptotic expression for the first order derivative term in the stochastic Taylor expansion of $\bb{U}_n(\hat{\bb{\theta}}_n)$ around $\bb{U}_n(\bb{\theta}_0)$.
+Condition (b) is also used, together with (a), to control the error term in the same expansion by an adaptation of a well-known uniform law of large numbers due to Le Cam \citep{LeCam1952phd}, whose proof relies on dominated convergence and the continuity of $\bb{\theta}\mapsto \EE\{\partial_{\theta_j} h_i(\bb{X}_1, \ldots, \bb{X}_{\nu} \nvert \bb{\theta})\}$.

 As pointed just above Lemma~7.6 of \citet{MR1652247}, condition (c) also implies that the density $ f( \cdot \nvert \bb{\theta})$ is differentiable in quadratic mean at the interior point $\bb{\theta}_0\in \Theta\subseteq \R^p$.
 This fact is also used in the proof of Theorem~\ref{thm:2} to derive a second order expansion of the log-ratio between the densities of the observations under $\mathcal{H}_0$ and local alternatives.
 This key argument, together with the asymptotics of Theorem~\ref{thm:1} under $\mathcal{H}_0$, ultimately leads to the derivation of similar asymptotics under local alternatives in Theorem~\ref{thm:2}.